ShyniProject/projet/README.md

 	#Downloadable
 	#Clickable links

-*Dot plot with domains significantly enriched as a function of the gene ratio (number of genes in the dataset differentially expressed on the number of genes that make up the pathway)*
+*Dot plot with domains significantly enriched as a function of the gene ratio (number of genes in the dataset differentially expressed on the number of genes that make up the domain)*

 	#Specifiy number of category